About Parlor Palm

 Yes, the Parlor Palm is known for its air-purifying qualities.
 It can help remove indoor air pollutants such as formaldehyde, xylene, and ammonia.

-Can I grow Parlor Palm indoors
+Can I grow Parlor Palm in my indoor space

 Difficulty